General Topics and Information - Central East

 Where an animal is in need of help, it requires specialized care to recover and return to the wild.

-You cannot keep wildlife in captivity without approval from the Ministry of Natural Resources.
+You cannot keep wildlife in captivity without approval from the Ministry of Northern Development, Mines, Natural Resources and Forestry.
 However, a person may possess a wild animal for up to 24 hours to transport it to a wildlife custodian or a veterinarian.

 Determining if Wildlife is Orphaned